FitTec Tenets

 2. If you are looking to go beyond being healthy and want to elevate your fitness you should understand what being fit means.
 Most people do not have any idea what it means: Being Fit means that you have an above average/elevated level of physical ability in all the components of fitness.
 It would be great to strive to be fit, but meeting the healthy criteria is more important (see I am Healthy).
 You can understand your own fitness by doing self-assessments.
 If you are looking to get Fit see I am Fit.
 If you are striving to be extremely Fit see I am xFit.
 If you are looking to be functionally fit see our Functional Screen Test.
 If you are looking to see if your run times are healthy and fit see I am 5k (if you want to run safely see our 5K Training Program).
 If you are just interested in your muscular fitness see our Muscular Ability Screen.

 9. Do not use as exercise as a means to lose weight: Exercise will improve how you look and feel and it will change your body composition by increasing muscle mass, but it does not do a great job at helping you decrease body weight ( see article ).
-To lose weight it is more important to make your diet healthy and eat less calories than what you are accustomed to.
+To lose weight it is more important to make your diet healthy and less in calories than what you are accustomed to.
 However, those who are successful in keeping their weight off according to the Weight Lose Registry combine both a sound diet and exercise for up to 60 minutes a day.
 So to take the weight off follow a healthy weight loss diet, but to keep it off you should perform aerobic exercise.

-10. There is no one size fits all when it comes to your muscular fitness: Every body is different and age has something to say when it comes to fitness programming.
-As mention define your goals, assess your body for those goals, and build on the deficits you find in your assessment, while maintaining your strengths through an appropriate program.
-There are many tools in the fitness toolbox, but there are several primary movements and exercises which is usually part of most of our clients training and we refer to them as foundational: 1) Types of Squats 2) Types of Lunges 3) Types of Rows/Pulls 4) Types of Pushing (example: Push Ups) 5) Types of Core Exercises: Bridges, BirdDogs, SideBridges, and Planks.
+10. There is no one size fits all when it comes to your muscular fitness: Muscular fitness is not a one-size-fits-all concept: Each body is unique, and age plays a role in designing an effective fitness program.
+As mentioned, it's crucial to define your goals, evaluate your body in relation to those goals, and address any identified weaknesses while preserving your strengths through a tailored program.
+While the fitness toolbox offers various tools, there are key movements and exercises, often referred to as foundational, that are commonly incorporated into our clients' training:1) Types of Squats 2) Types of Lunges 3) Types of Rows/Pulls 4) Types of Pushing (example: Push Ups) 5) Types of Core Exercises: Bridges, BirdDogs, SideBridges, and Planks.
 What is a foundational program?

 13. In conjunction with working on poor posture you should work on mobility as part of your first major fitness goal: Mobility is a combination of range of motion and proper movement where when you move your body it is aligned in a way that makes all the you do physically both safe and efficient.
 I have a daily moves program/restoration program that can help you do this.